 Though born in New York, I have lived in San Diego; San Francisco; Chicago; Oberlin, Ohio; Provincetown, Massachusetts; the Canadian cities of Halifax and Vancouver; and in London and Prague.
-My permanent home is in Brooklyn, New York, though I'm currently living in Ann Arbor, Michigan.
+I currently live in Ann Brooklyn, New York.
 I'm married to the beautiful and brilliant writer Sari Wilson, and we have a delightful daughter named Phoebe.

 How long have you been drawing comics?
 Who are your influences?